BAD DRUGS & MEDICAL DEVICES.

 This prescription medication is prescribed to folks suffering from daytime sleepiness.
 This would include people that have narcolepsy or do unusual shift work.
 It is also being prescribed to mothers.
 This medication crosses the placental barrier and causes birth-defects if taken during pregnancy.

 Several lawsuits are being filed against drug manufacturer Gilead after inducing severe symptoms.
 Lawsuits claim Gilead shelved drugs based on tenofovir alafenamide fumarate (TAF) in 2004 to protect an older franchise based on tenofovir disoproxil fumarate (TDF).
 The company did this despite knowing that TAF was a safer alternative to TDF.

 Concern is growing due to the potential risks associated with the Stryker LFIT V40 cobalt chrome femoral head.
 Stryker sent out an “Urgent Medical Device Recall” after receiving many complaints dealing with hip replacement failure and the femoral heads.
 Subsequently, patients using the Stryker LFIT V40 may be at risk of causing further damage.

-At the end of July 2018, The 3M Company, a manufacturing entity based out of Saint Paul, Minnesota, agreed to pay $9.1 million in order to resolve allegations made against their defective Dual-Ended Combat Arms Earplugs Version 2 (CAEv2).
 The company knowingly sold defective earplugs to the U.S. military without any forewarning of the earplugs’ decreased effectiveness.
 Without earplugs that properly and safely protect the deafening sounds of weapons and other military equipment, many members of the military who used these earplugs are left with hearing problems.
 Through the enforcement of the False Claims Act, soldiers who used the CAEv2 on active duty that are suffering various hearing issues can file a lawsuit against 3M.